digitallyinduced/ihp/Guide/package-management.markdown

 ### Stopping Nix From Running Tests for a Haskell Dependency

-Nix will try to run a testsuite for a package when it's building it from source.
-Sometimes the tests fail which will stop your from installing the package.
+Nix will try to run a test suite for a package when it's building it from source code.
+Sometimes the tests fail which will stop you from installing the package.
 In case you want to ignore the failing tests and use the package anyway follow these steps.

 Open `Config/nix/nixpkgs-config.nix` and append the package name to the `dontCheckPackages` list:

 ```nix
 { ihp }: